 This material is for information purposes only.
-Wilshire Funds Management (WFM) is a business unit of Wilshire Associates Incorporated that uses mathematical and statistical investment processes to allocate assets, select managers, and construct portfolios and funds in ways that seek to outperform their specific benchmarks.
-WFM delivers Wilshire Advisor Solutions, which include models designed to provide a broad range of outcome-oriented investment portfolios for advisors to use with their clients.
-Past performance does not guarantee future returns, and processes used may not achieve the desired results.
-Actual portfolios and results may vary.
+Wilshire Associates Incorporated uses mathematical and statistical investment processes to allocate assets, select managers and construct portfolios and funds in ways that seek to outperform their specific benchmarks.
+Wilshire is not affiliated with your advisor or your advisor’s broker/dealer.
+Past performance is not indicative of future results, and processes used may not achieve the desired results.
 All investments involve risk including the potential loss of principal.

 Model portfolios are exposed to the specific risks of the underlying funds in direct proportion to their percentage allocation.
 The funds comprising the models and the allocations to those funds have changed over time and may change in the future.